MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsDialoutPolicy.md

 ## SYNTAX
 ```
-Grant-CsDialoutPolicy [[-Identity] <UserIdParameter>] [[-PolicyName] <string>] [-Confirm] [-DomainController <Fqdn>]
+Grant-CsDialoutPolicy [[-Identity] <UserIdParameter>] [-Global] [[-PolicyName] <string>] [-Confirm] [-DomainController <Fqdn>]
  [-PassThru] [-Tenant <Guid>] [-WhatIf] [<CommonParameters>]
 ```

 ## DESCRIPTION
-In Skype for Business Online, outbound calling restriction policies are used to restrict the type of audio conferencing and end user PSTN calls that can be made by users in your organization.
+In Skype for Business Online and Microsoft Teams, outbound calling restriction policies are used to restrict the type of audio conferencing and end user PSTN calls that can be made by users in your organization.
-To get all the available policies in your organization run `Get-CSOnlineDialOutPolicy`.
+To get all the available policies in your organization run `Get-CsOnlineDialOutPolicy`.

 ## EXAMPLES